pranavikasireddy/DK1-DK2-Wind-Price-Decoupling-Arbitrage-Strategy/README.md

 | Price above median | 1.98 | 2.23 |
 | HC (both) | 0.48 | 0.65 |

 The HC signal is stronger on DK2 than DK1 with frozen DK1 parameters.
 DK2's primary interconnector runs to Sweden (hydro-dominated) rather than Germany (gas/coal).
 Hydro responds more slowly to wind surplus than gas demand response, allowing spreads to deviate further before reverting — creating larger, more tradeable mispricings.
-The result confirms the merit-order relationship is a pan-Nordic structural feature, not a DK1-specific quirk.
+The result confirms the merit-order relationship is a pan-Danish structural feature, not a DK1-specific quirk.

 ### Final holdout (January–May 2026)